huggingface/dataset-viewer/DEVELOPER_GUIDE.md

 The following diagram represents the general architecture of the project:
 ![Architecture](architecture.png)

-- [Mongo Server](https://www.mongodb.com/), a Mongo server with databases for: "cache", "queue" and "metrics".
+- [Mongo Server](https://www.mongodb.com/), a Mongo server with databases for: "cache", "queue" and "maintenance".
 - [jobs](./jobs) contains the jobs run by Helm before deploying the pods or scheduled basis.
 For now there are two type of jobs:
     - [cache maintenance](./jobs/cache_maintenance/)